1990 - Developments in the sport of BMX.

 This team was co-sponsored by: Sunn Bicycles - France; Raymakers International (Premier) - Holland; Cycle Center Jos van Gent - Holland.

-February 1991, team equipment arrived from the USA in Waalre-Holland to form the 1991 MCS Team EUROPE.
+February 1991, team equipment arrived from the USA in Waalre-Holland for the 1991 MCS Team EUROPE.

 For more details on the MCS team, names of riders and so on, go to section "OLD & NEW" on this website and select "Does factory teams".